T R A N S F I G U R A T I O N

 Ø If you have a teaching picture file in the church school area, select pictures that tell the major events in Jesus’ life.
 Display them in order as you tell the story in your own words.
 If you do not have good pictures go to Vanderbilt Divinity Library - Art in the Christian Tradition and search for MAFA to get to a grand collection of paintings of events in the life of Jesus.

 Ø Before the congregation sings the story with “O Sing a Song of Bethlehem,” point out the locations at the beginning of each verse and challenge worshipers to think their way through Jesus’ life as they sing.

 1. listen to stories of Jesus.
-The gospel readings are not stories about sweet, gentle Jesus, but about strong, brave Jesus who calls us to be like him.
+The gospel readings, particularly in Year B, are not stories about sweet, gentle Jesus, but about strong, brave Jesus who calls us to be like him.
 When we talk simply but truthfully to children about these stories we call them to fuller discipleship and we often speak to adults who are listening too.

 Encourage the congregation to listen to Mark tell us about Jesus by giving everyone a bookmark with readings for each day (or for each week, if that is more realistic) to read at home during Lent.
 Households can read together.
 Or, older children (5th and 6th graders) can be encouraged to read on their own.
 Check in during worship frequently during Lent to see how many are practicing this reading of listening.

 Challenge each household to pray the Lord’s Prayer together each day during Lent.
 Explore different times when it might be done – before or after meals, bedtime, even in the car (if that is when you have quality time together).
 Check in during Lent to see who is trying the challenge.
 Tell stories about prayer and praying.